pranjalvithlani/action_recognition_ucf101/README.md

 #### 2. Frames Extraction

 For the modeling, Each video clip is represented by 8-uniformaly sampled frames from that clip.
 So, rather than using single image to represent a video, using sequence of frames introduces temporal information into the context.

-frame example
+The example of 8-frames selected from a video clip is given below.

 ![alt text][image2]